ItsMeBrille/MMM-WebTracker/README.md

 ![Explanation of query selector](explanation.png)

-## Usage
+## Tables

-MMM-WebTracker is a MagicMirror² module that fetches a specific element from a website and displays its plain text content on the Magic Mirror screen.
-The module will update the displayed content based on the specified update interval.
+MMM-WebTracker has a special rule for formatting tables.
+If the tag pointed to is recognised as a table or a row in a table it will handle it differently.
+It will remove existing formatting and display a pretty table as defined in the [stylesheet](MMM-WebTracker.css).

 ## Dependencies